 Take a Close Look at Your TV Expenses

-The first step to cut the cord on cable is to study the last bill from your TV provider.
-This is vital to do as it will help you do the math to determine if it’s worth the effort to switch from cable to streaming TV.
+The first step to cutting the cord on cable is to study the last bill from your TV provider.
+This is vital since it will help you determine if it’s worth the effort to switch from cable to streaming TV.

-Your bill should list all of the fees you’re paying and potentially if you’re in a contract.
+Your bill should list all your fees and if you’re in a contract.
 If you’re no longer in a contract, that’s terrific.

-However, if you’re still under contract the bill may list if you face any early termination fees.
-If those aren’t listed, you will need to contact your satellite or cable TV provider.
+Download Our Free Cable Bill Review Worksheet NowThe bill may clarify if you face any early termination fees if you’re still under contract.
+If those aren’t listed, you will need to contact your satellite or cable TV provider for clarification.

 Call Your Provider

-Calling any television provider can be a maze intended to cause you to give up.
-When you do get a customer service agent, prepare for them to fight back.
+Calling any television provider can be a maze intended to make you give up.
+When you get a customer service agent on the phone, prepare them to fight back.

 Here is a list of popular providers and what you can expect to pay to break a contract.